alan-turing-institute/scivision/docs/data_repository_template.md

 - `urlpath`: a path to the data itself; in this example, we point to a Zenodo repository and load all the `.tif` files from the compressed zip file stored there

-The scivision API can accept a path to a locally stored data config file, or the GitHub repository containing it as specified in this guide.
+The Scivision API can accept a path to a locally stored data config file, or the GitHub repository containing it as specified in this guide.
 See the `load_dataset` function in the :ref:`api-docs` docs.

 .. _documentation:

 ## 📄 Documentation

 A `README`, which includes helpful information on the dataset and its origin should be included.
-Without this, your dataset may not be accepted for inclusion in the scivision catalog.
+Without this, your dataset may not be accepted for inclusion in the Scivision catalog.

 .. _data-license:

 ## 📜 Data license

-You should include a `LICENSE` file in the repository, so that scivision users who come across it can understand the conditions of the data's usage.
+You should include a `LICENSE` file in the repository, so that Scivision users who come across it can understand the conditions of the data's usage.
 For help deciding which license to include, check out the section on [data licenses](https://the-turing-way.netlify.app/reproducible-research/licensing/licensing-data.html) in The Turing Way online handbook.

 .. _requirements-for-scivision:

-## 💻 Requirements for scivision website
+## 💻 Requirements for Scivision website

 .. _data-thumbnail: